-We'd like to invite you to be involved as your clinicians thought you would benefit from surgery.
-This is a "cohort study" which means that we follow your condition closely over the next 2 years and hopefully into the future.
+We'd like to invite your child to be involved as the clinicians think they would benefit from surgery.
+This is a "cohort study" which means that we follow your child's condition closely over the next 2 years and hopefully into the future.

 The study team works at the University of Oxford and at Oxford University Hospitals NHS Trust.

-Before you decide if you would like to continue to take part, we would like you to understand why the research is being done and what it would involve for you.
+Before you decide if your child can take part, we would like you to understand why the research is being done and what it would involve for you and your child.
 Please take the time to read the following information carefully.
 Discuss it with friends and relatives if you wish.
-You are free to decide whether or not you wish for your information to be used.
-Your decision will not affect the care you receive.
+You are free to decide whether or not you wish for your child/relative's information to be used.
+Your decision will not affect the care your child/relative receives.